dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 The `value` property renders the value of the field that is passed into the widget via its properties.
 Notice that there is no code that manipulates this value within the widget.
 As parts of a [reactive framework](https://en.wikipedia.org/wiki/Reactive_programming), Dojo 2 widgets do not normally update their own state.
 Rather, they inform their parent that a change has occurred via events or some other mechanism.
 The parent will then pass updated properties back into the widget after all of the changes have been processed.
 This allows Dojo 2 applications to centralize data and keep the entire application synchronized.

 The final property assigns the `onFirstNameInput` method to the `onInput` property.
-The `onFirstNameInput` method, in turn calls the `onFormInput` property, informing the `WorkerForm`'s parent that a change has occurred.
+The `onFirstNameInput` method, in turn, calls the `onFormInput` property, informing the `WorkerForm`'s parent that a change has occurred.
 This is another common pattern within Dojo 2 applications - the `WorkerForm` does not expose any of the components that it is using to build the form.
 Rather, the `WorkerForm` manages its children internally and, if necessary, calls its event properties to inform its parent of any changes.
 This decouples the consumers of the `WorkerForm` widget and frees them from having to understand the internal structure of the widget.
 Additionally, it allows the `WorkerForm` to change its implementation without affecting its parent as long as it continues to fulfill the `WorkerFormProperties` interface.

 The last change that needs to be made in the `WorkerForm` is to update the `_onSubmit` method to delegate to the `onFormSave` property when it is called.